Vasque Breeze AT Mid GTX

 See the Men's Vasque Breeze AT GTX See the Women's Vasque Breeze AT GTX

 Vasque’s Breeze lineup runs the gamut from the trail runner-inspired LT to the more robust, backpacking-ready AT.
 We put the latter boot through its paces and found that it’s noticeably less sprightly and nimble than many of its modern competitors.
 However, with a sturdy leather upper, proven Gore-Tex liner, and tacky Vibram outsole, it’s nevertheless a high-quality boot at a great price.
-Below we break down the Breeze AT’s comfort, weight, traction, stability and support, durability, fit and sizing, and more.
+Below we outline our experiences with the Breeze AT.
 To see how it stacks up to the competition, see our article on the best hiking boots.

 I’ve spent a lot of time in lighter and fairly flexible boots and shoes lately, so putting on the Vasque Breeze AT Mid GTX felt like a throwback.
 It’s fairly stiff out of the box, and I found it took a few hikes and about 20 miles to feel properly broken in.
 But once I got through the initial break-in period, the boot was pretty darn comfortable: it’s sturdy, holds your feet nicely, and has ample padding and protection underfoot for rough trails and hauling a full load (I carried up to 35 pounds and didn’t deal with much foot soreness).